 First, let’s look at this as if it were actually a plan to help save our environment.
 This resolution would remake the city economy with clean energy and would act on warnings from scientists that climate change will be irreversible unless drastic action is taken by 2030.
 The problem with this is the statement, “unless drastic action is taken by 2030.”
 What kind of drastic action can a city take to help save the world?
 Even on a national scale, if we cut all of our fossil fuel consumption, we would not have the ability to stop the supposed end of the world.
 This is fear-mongering politics at its finest– and people are buying it.
-Emma Nixon and her two young children showed up at the council meeting where this resolution was passed.
+A women and her two young children showed up at the council meeting where this resolution was passed.
 She told the council, “We are terrified that they will die an early and terribly tragic death because of the impact we humans have on our environment.”

 This brings us to the second point.
 This resolution will not help the environment.
 It is a wealth transfer scheme concocted by the left to purchase the support of marginalized communities in the area and stay in power.
 This resolution establishes an oversight board with 16 members.
 These members are chosen by the following criteria:

 - Eight members of communities directly impacted by racial, economic, and environmental injustices.
 One of these members should be a tribal member.
 Two of these members should be between the ages of 16 and 25 at the time of their appointment (Positions 1 through 8);

 - Three representatives of organizations engaged in environmental justice work (Positions 9 through 11);

 - Two representative of labor unions (Position 12 and 13); and